-Additionally, the Canadian First Book Prize winner will be announced on May 29, 2024, and will receive a C$10,000 prize, along with a six-week residency in Italy in partnership with the Civitella Ranieri Foundation.
+Additionally, the Canadian First Book Prize winner receives a C$10,000 prize, along with a six-week residency in Italy in partnership with the Civitella Ranieri Foundation.

 “Poetry is the essence of language, and language covers the full range of experience and emotion that distinguishes us as human beings.
 Poetry has been a form of nuanced and higher-level communication since the beginning of civilization.